Britannica.com: Reception

+In a 2015 retrospective study on reactions to the 2012 announcement of the print edition of the Britannica ceasing publication, it was noted that the wider reactions gave off the impression that "encyclopedia would cease to exist entirely" rather than just be online only, with most reader comments on The New York Times articles on the subject observed to have "primarily referred to [the Britannica] as a print source, a set of books, first and foremost and as such it ceases to exist – at least it ceases to be ‘alive' [if it ceases to be printed]. ...
+With few exceptions, the reader comments do not consider the existence of Encyclopaedia Britannica online at all", which the authors of the study suggested reflected the diminished cultural relevance of the Britannica's current online incarnation compared to its historical book form.
+Simon Garfield described Britannica.com in his 2022 book All the Knowledge in the World as "not a bad place to hang out for a while.
+There is a lot of information one doesn’t need to pay for, and a neat home page displayed as a sort of historical newspaper, with stories on the Cuban Missile Crisis and the Cold War, a good array of quizzes and crosswords, and an 'On This Day ...' column", and suggested that the Britannica is probably considerably more read as an online encyclopaedia in the Internet age than it ever was as a written book, even if numerically dwarfed by Wikipedia in traffic.

 2005 Nature study vs Wikipedia

 In 2005, the journal Nature chose articles from Britannica.com and Wikipedia in a wide range of science topics and sent them to what it called "relevant" field experts for peer review.
 The experts then compared the competing articles—one from each site on a given topic—side by side, but were not told which article came from which site.
 Nature got back 42 usable reviews.
 The journal found just eight serious errors, such as general misunderstandings of vital concepts: four from each site.
 It also discovered many factual errors, omissions or misleading statements: 162 in Wikipedia and 123 in Britannica, an average of 3.86 mistakes per article for Wikipedia and 2.92 for Britannica.

-Although Britannica was revealed as the more accurate encyclopaedia, with fewer errors, in its rebuttal, it called Natures study flawed and misleading and called for a "prompt" retraction.
+Although Britannica was revealed as the more accurate encyclopaedia, with fewer errors, in its rebuttal it called Natures study flawed and misleading and called for a "prompt" retraction.
 It noted that two of the articles in the study were taken from a Britannica yearbook and not the encyclopaedia, and another two were from Compton's Encyclopedia (called the Britannica Student Encyclopedia on the company's website).
 Nature defended its story and declined to retract, stating that, as it was comparing Wikipedia with the web version of Britannica, it used whatever relevant material was available on Britannicas website.
-Interviewed in February 2009, the managing director of Britannica UK said:

-Wikipedia is a fun site to use and has a lot of interesting entries on there, but their approach wouldn't work for Encyclopædia Britannica.
-My job is to create more awareness of our very different approaches to publishing in the public mind.
-They're a chisel, we're a drill, and you need to have the correct tool for the job.